 Eurovision Song Contest 1996

-From 29 tot 23...
+From 29 to 23...

 About the winner

-Ireland got its seventh victory with the song The Voice performed by Eimear Quinn.
+Ireland scored its seventh victory in the Eurovision Song Contest with the song The Voice performed by Eimear Quinn.
 This was the fourth victory for Ireland in just five years.
 However, the winner was not the biggest commercial success in record sales this year.
-The United Kingdom's song Just A Little Bit by Australian Gina G, did not go down too well with more conservative juries, who felt her designer coin-clad dress and fast-paced performance was too racy for the Eurovision Song Contest.
-The song went on to be a big hit in the UK and in the USA, Gina G was nominated for a Grammy as Best Dance Act.
+The United Kingdom's song Ooh...Aah...Just A Little Bit by Australian Gina G, only reached eighth place in the contest but went on to become a huge international hit and was even nominated for a Grammy Award.

 Facts and figures

 - The 1996 contest is the only contest where Germany missed out on a place in the final due to the pre-selection round.

 - The contest was re-branded and referred to throughout the broadcast as Eurosong '96 however the name was dropped the following year.